 “…the kingdom of heaven is like a merchant seeking beautiful pearls, who, when he had found one pearl of great price, went and sold all that he had and bought it.”—Matthew 13:45-46

 We, through no effort of our own, are God’s “pearl of great price.”
-HE paid the ultimate price; giving all for us through His sacrifice on the cross—the precious life of the King of all the universe: Jesus.
-He chose to sell the most precious thing for each and every one of us… because to Him, we are beautiful, we are lovely, we are of great value and beautifully shining in His hands.
+Our God and Messiah paid the ultimate price; giving all for us through His sacrifice on the cross—the precious life of the King of all the universe: Jesus.
+He chose to essentially sell the most precious thing for each and every one of us… because to Him, we are gorgeous, we are lovely, we are of great value and beautifully shining in His hands.

 It is time for us to start behaving like it is true.

 “I will be a Father to you, and you shall be My sons and daughters, says the Lord Almighty.”—2 Corinthians 6:18

 Through the eyes of the Father, Yeshua sees our value and cares for each and every one of us.
 The level and nature of the care and love that God gives us may be beyond what we fully understand, however, to some degree we know.
 After all, we innately tend to take immense care of those things dear to us in healthy and unhealthy ways; ranging from our possessions, to our accomplishments, and especially to those people we love and see as being of “great price” to us.

 Consider the first days and weeks during which someone has a new vehicle (even if it is only new to them).
 During that time a person is unlikely to mistreat it—picking up trash wherever it falls, cleaning dirty windows, etc. In fact, many people treat new vehicles almost as if they were a new baby!
 However, it is a lifeless thing.
 Yes, it is something we can appreciate and be thankful for, but it cannot hold us in loving arms.
 It cannot grieve or laugh with us.
 It is a body of parts with no heart or soul to beat and sing.